NVIDIA/NeMo/README.md

 - Install requirements : `pip install mkdocs-material`
 - To serve the website locally (See changed automatically updated) - `mkdocs serve`
-- To build the website locally - `mkdocs build`
+- To build the website locally - `mkdocs build` and then open `site/index.html` in your browser.
 - To deploy the website - you should commit and push the changes to the new branch and let the Github Action handle it.

 # Steps to create a post